CumulusNetworks/docs/content/cumulus-vx/Getting-Started/VirtualBox.md

 {{%/notice%}}

-## Create a Cumulus VX VM with VirtualBox</span>
+## Create a Cumulus VX VM with VirtualBox

 {{%notice note%}}

 This section assumes that you have downloaded the Cumulus VX disk image for VirtualBox and that VirtualBox is installed.
 For more download locations and steps, refer to the [Getting Started](/cumulus-vx/Getting-Started/) page.

 {{%/notice%}}